 - Open the Alexa app on your phone.

-- Tap on the menu icon (three lines) at the top left corner.
+- Tap on the More icon (three lines) in the bottom right corner.

 - Tap the device with the language you wish to change.